-- What magnitude of service is needed? e.g. a small residential home requires far less power than an energy-producing plant
+- What magnitude of service is needed? e.g., a small residential home requires far less power than an energy-producing plant

 Performing due diligence is paramount to avoiding major logistical catastrophes.
-For example, imagine you are the project manager in charge of designing a new manufacturing facility for your client in a remote location of upstate New York.
-The property was obtained at a low-cost due to its location and various municipal developmental incentives.
+For example, imagine you are the project manager in charge of designing a new manufacturing facility for your client in a remote location in upstate New York.
+The property was obtained at a low cost due to its location and various municipal developmental incentives.
 Since the area is incentivized and the property was adjacent to a major thoroughfare, you assume that there is ample utility service and proceed to design and bid out the large job to several contractors.
-You award the job to the most qualified bidder, and hold an on-site pre-construction meeting shortly thereafter.
+You award the job to the most qualified bidder and hold an on-site pre-construction meeting shortly thereafter.
 During the meeting, one of the contractor’s team members brings along a utility mark-out technician to perform the on-site mark-out work and discovers that there is no sewer piping on or near the site.
-You place a call to the local sewer district, and are troubled to find out that the nearest public sewer connection is several miles away from the property border.
+You place a call to the local sewer district and are troubled to find out that the nearest public sewer connection is several miles away from the property border.
 The only reasonable alternative suggested by the sewer district is to design and install an on-site septic system.